URL vs URI: Key Difference Between URL and URI

 URL stands for Uniform Resource Locator.
 URI stands for Uniform Resource Identifier.

-The main aim is to get the location or address of a resource The main aim of URI is to find a resource and differentiate it from other resources using either name or location.
+The main aim is to get the location or address of a resource The main aim of URIs is to find a resource and differentiate it from other resources using either name or location.

-URL is used to locate only web pages Used in HTML, XML and other files XSLT (Extensible Stylesheet Language Transformations) and more.
+URL is used to locate only web pages Used in HTML, XML, and other files, XSLT (Extensible Stylesheet Language Transformations), and more.

 The scheme must be a protocol like HTTP, FTP, HTTPS, etc. In URI, the scheme may be anything like a protocol, specification, name, etc.

-Example of URL: https://google.com Example of URI:
+Example of URL: https://google.com Example of URI: urn:isbn:0-486-27557-4

 It contains components such as protocol, domain, path, hash, query string, etc. It contains components like scheme, authority, path, query, fragment component, etc.